spotlightpa/poor-richard/content/statecollege/2023-04-10-SPLHERMDUB.md

 internal-id = "SPLHERMDUB"
 kicker = "Local Government"
 modal-exclude = false
-published = 2023-04-10T05:00:00-04:00
-slug = "pa-attorney-general-dubois-herm-suplizio-charges"
-suppress-date = false
-title = "How a Pa. city manager allegedly stole thousands of taxpayer dollars with virtually no oversight" title-tag = "PA attorney general: Herm Suplizio stole DuBois funds" topics = ["Local Government"]
+og-title = "How Herm Suplizio allegedly bilked DuBois, PA of $600K" published = 2023-04-10T05:00:00-04:00 slug = "pa-attorney-general-dubois-herm-suplizio-charges" suppress-date = false title = "How a Pa. city manager allegedly stole thousands of taxpayer dollars with virtually no oversight" title-tag = "How Herm Suplizio allegedly bilked DuBois, PA of $600K" topics = ["Local Government"] twitter-title = "How Herm Suplizio allegedly bilked DuBois, PA of $600K"
 +++

 <i>This story was produced by the </i><a href="https://www.spotlightpa.org/statecollege"><i>State College regional bureau of Spotlight PA</i></a><i>, an independent, nonpartisan newsroom dedicated to investigative and public-service journalism for Pennsylvania. </i><a href="https://www.spotlightpa.org/newsletters/talkofthetown"><i>Sign up for our regional newsletter, Talk of the Town.</i></a>